jomanor/Data-Science-Portfolio/Python/Kaggle Competitions/House Pricing Competition/README.md

 - **Model Performance**: The model achieved an RMSE of **0.13**, indicating a high level of accuracy in predicting house prices.
 - **Feature Importance**: Several engineered features such as time-based and structural variables significantly contributed to the model’s predictive capabilities.

----

-## Conclusions 🔍

-This project demonstrates the importance of thorough **Exploratory Data Analysis (EDA)**, thoughtful **feature engineering**, and choosing the right model for the task.
-By incorporating advanced **CatBoost Regression** and applying significant data transformations, the model was able to achieve a strong predictive performance in the Kaggle competition.

 <br/>

 ## Descripción 🇪🇸